Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Discussion

 \section{Discussion}

-Due to the shortcomings in semantic annotations, the vast majority of current studies quantify the goodness of cloud removal methods exclusively by metrics that assess the visual similarity between two images.
-Towards the direction of boosting the performance on the visual metrics, most methods use the the loss functions that are constructed based on these metrics to guide the training of cloud removal models, e.g., L1 loss function computes the mean absolute error~\citep{GLF-CR}.
-It will motivate the predicted cloud-free image to move towards over-smoothness and lead to the loss of semantic information.
-As we have validated in Sec.~\ref{sec:semantic}, the current visual metrics cannot adequately evaluate the quality of recovered semantic information.
-Though our method performs the best in terms of semantic recovery, there is still a large gap between its predicted cloud-free images and real cloud-free images.
-Therefore, it is very important for the cloud removal field to design a loss function that can guide the recovery of semantic information.
-Future work could consider the correlation between cloud removal and downstream task, and design the loss function by balancing the semantic context and image details to guide the reconstruction process.
+{\bf Semantic Considerations in Cloud Removal Beyond Visual Evaluation.} Due to the limited availability of pixel-wise semantic annotations provided along with the cloud removal datasets, most existing studies rely solely on metrics that evaluate the visual similarity between two images when quantifying the effectiveness of cloud removal methods.
+Towards performance gains in visual metrics, it is common to use loss functions that are constructed based on these metrics to guide the training of cloud removal models, e.g., the L1 loss function computes the mean absolute error~\citep{GLF-CR}.
+It will motivate the predicted cloud-free image to move towards over-smoothness and lead to the potential loss of semantic information.
+As validated in Sec.~\ref{sec:semantic}, the current visual metrics cannot adequately evaluate the quality of recovered semantic information.
+Although our method achieves the best results in terms of semantic recovery, there remains a significant discrepancy between the predicted cloud-free images and their corresponding real cloud-free images.
+Consequently, it is crucial to develop loss functions that can effectively guide the recovery of semantic information.
+Future research could focus on the coupling between cloud removal and downstream tasks and leverage this relationship to design a loss function that balances both the semantic context and image details, thus providing more meaningful and practically useful guidance for the reconstruction process.

+{\revise {\bf NDVI-Based Evaluation} In addition to the evaluations on visual and semantic recovery quality detailed in Sec.~\ref{sec:visual} and Sec.~\ref{sec:semantic}, we also harness the Normalized Difference Vegetation Index (NDVI), a widely used remote sensing index that offers invaluable insights into vegetation land cover detection and interpretation, to enrich our analysis.
+The NDVI calculation hinges on the spectral reflectance differences between the Near Infrared and red bands, with values spanning from -1 to 1.
+A higher value correlates with increased vegetation density.
+Typically, the values can be categorized into five levels: values less than $-0.1$ depict areas like ground cloud, water, and snow cover; values between $-0.1$ and $0.1$ indicate areas of rock and soil; values between $0.1$ and $0.4$ signify sparsely vegetated areas; values between $0.4$ and $0.8$ denote densely vegetated areas; and values greater than or equal to $0.8$ characterize super-densely vegetated areas~\citep{zhang2022two}.